Understanding Composite Analytics

 Viewing Individual Categories

-Selecting a PX category opens a more detailed view of that area.
+Selecting a category opens a more detailed view of that area of patient experience.

 - The survey questions included in that category